What does Artemas mean?

 Artemas is an uncommonly occurring first name for men.
 Artemas is an unusual surname too for all people.
 (2000 U.S. Census)

-Prominent alternative forms of Artemas (outside Top 1000) ranked in the Top 1000 are Art, Artie, Denis, Dennie, Dennis (#491 a year ago), Denny, Deon, Dion and Dionisio.
-Adoption of these boy names reached its most widespread during the years 1960-1969 (usage of 0.3206%) and is now much lower (usage 0.0566%, down 82.4%), with versions such as Dennie, Dennis, Denny, Deon and Dion becoming somewhat dated.
+Prominent alternative forms of Artemas (outside Top 1000) ranked in the Top 1000 are Art, Artie, Denis, Dennie, Dennis (#491 2 years ago), Denny, Deon, Dion and Dionisio.
+Adoption of these relations of Artemas was well-received during the years 1960-1969 (average #679) and is somewhat less today (#943, down 82.4%), with versions such as Dennie, Dennis, Denny, Deon and Dion becoming somewhat dated.
 Displayed below is a comparison of the usage of Artemas and corresponding names.
 (2014 Birth Statistics)